karth878/TimelineProject/expanded_internet_timeline.md

 **Ethical/Societal Concern:** Wikipedia's open editing model raised persistent questions about accuracy, reliability, and the potential for misinformation in collaborative knowledge platforms.
 It also exposed tensions between expert and amateur knowledge production and highlighted challenges in representing diverse perspectives.

-**Suggested Graphic:** A screenshot of Wikipedia's homepage from its early days, or a visualization showing the growth of articles/contributors over its first few years.

 ## 2004: Facebook Launches
 **Description:** Harvard sophomore Mark Zuckerberg launched "TheFacebook" from his college dorm room on February 4, 2004.
 Initially restricted to Harvard students, the social networking service gradually expanded to other universities before opening to the general public in 2006, eventually growing into the world's largest social media platform with billions of users.